xdpooja/Hacktoberfest-2023/README.md

 Change to the repository directory on your computer (if you are not already there):

 ```
-cd first-contributions
+cd Hacktoberfest-2023
 ```

-Now create a branch using the `git switch` command:
+Now create a branch using the `git switch` command, branch name caan be anything, make sure it's unique:

 ```
 git switch -c your-new-branch-name